German Intelligence Community

 The German Intelligence Community is the collective of intelligence agencies in Germany.
 Germany has three federal intelligence services and 16 state intelligence services.
 Because they do not form a single entity and because their responsibilities are split between multiple government ministries and even jurisdictions, this is an informal term for all government agencies and components with intelligence duties, used by commentators, scholars and journalists.

+The three federal intelligence agencies are: